tav/gitfund/mvp/app/page/gitfund.md

 Behaviour change takes time.
 GitHub noticeably changed how many of us collaborate in the open source community.
 But this didn't happen overnight.
 Similarly, it will take a while before GitFunding is established as a cultural norm.

 The introduction of money will no doubt add to the politics within certain projects.
-But we can try to learn from [the][openbsd] [larger][freebsd] [projects][linux] which have already had to deal with this, and hopefully, over time, some best practices will emerge.
+But we can try to learn from [the][openbsd] [larger][freebsd] [projects][linux] who have already had to deal with this, and hopefully, over time, some best practices will emerge.

 ### Finalising the Brand

 Coming up with a good name for a project is never easy.
 And although GitFund works well as name, it may potentially be in violation of the [Git trademark policy][git-tm], e.g. why the Gittip guys [changed their name][gittip-name-change] to Gratipay.

 It is our understanding that the Git trademark doesn't apply to us as we will be operating under a different [trademark class][tm-class].
-But we'll need to speak to an IP lawyer to verify this, and have registered `sourcefund.io` as a fallback.
+But we'll need to speak to an IP lawyer to verify this.

 ### GitFund is Open Source